coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

 Obviously some of the different in execution time can be attributed to the input, but there are noticeable differences even when the input is always the same.

+Notice that I do not recommend running the benchmarks for the `abobs<>` with a fixed input.
+We want the class to work more efficiently for a large class of inputs, not simply for the one we happy to measure with.
+We are fixing the input in this post in an effort to better tune our operating system.

 #### Effect of the System Load and Scheduling Limits